nesi/hpc_training/_lessons/005-slurm.md

 ```
 You could add this line to your `.profile` if you don't want to load the module on every login, though we do plan to remove the need to do this step at all.

-Kupe is equipped with "native Slurm", therefore without the Cray command *aprun*, which is replaced by the Slurm command `srun`.
-This makes using Slurm on Kupe very similar to any other Slurm instalation. `srun` similarly replaces *mpirun* and all other MPI launchers.

 ## Submitting a one-line job with `sbatch`

 Slurm works like any other scheduler - you can submit jobs to the queue, and Slurm will run them for you when the resources that you requested become available.
 Jobs are usually defined using a job script, although you can also submit jobs without a script, directly from the command line: